Day Eighteen on the Central Route of the Camino Portugués ~ Ponte de Lima to Rubiães, 17.7 Km (11 Miles)

 Happy Hour at the Café São Sebastião on day eighteen on the Central Route of the Portuguese CaminoHappy Hour at the Café São Sebastião

-Rich and I continued on down the hill, turning right on the N201, past another Via Romana waymark (with a Roman horse and chariot) and an information board.
+Rich and I continued on down the hill, turning right onto the EN201, past another Via Romana waymark (with a Roman horse and chariot).
 We noted the next private place to stay, the Casa de São Sebastião, with dormitory beds, on the right, just behind the Café where we had happy hour.
-They were under construction, building new rooms when we were there in June of 2018.

 Our desire was to stay at a smaller, private albergue, just a few steps farther, the Albergue Ninho, shown below, for 12 Euro/night.
 The place, known as the "Pilgrim's Nest," (note the yellow bird on the building) is enjoying success as they add more rooms.
 It was easy for us to see why this charming place fills up.